-The Allianssi operation is an area that is free of discrimination.
+Allianssi is an area free of discrimination.
 We want every participant to have the same opportunities to participate and be treated in an equal way, regardless of their background.
 The objectives of open interaction, learning and encounters are better achieved when everyone is respected for who they are, and no one has to fear suffering any degree of discrimination or harassment.
 Therefore, we ask participants to follow the following principles, which are designed to improve the safety of the environment for everyone, regardless of their background.

-Principles of safer premises:
+Principles of safer space:

 Harassment is an undignified behaviour based on a person’s individual characteristics and qualities.
 Harassment may be racist or other hate speech directed against a certain group, as well as inappropriate or discriminatory treatment.
 Sexual harassment is a verbal, non-verbal, or physical undesired sexual behaviour that violates a person’s mental or physical integrity.
 It is the task of everyone to intervene in the event of discrimination, harassment and inappropriate treatment.